 You can teach English online from the comfort of your home and on a part-time basis, provided you have excellent grammar, a clear voice, a strong internet connection and lots of patience.

 Online English classes are in high demand, and there are several sites dedicated to connecting students and teachers, including Berlitz, Open English and Verbalplanet.
 The hours are flexible, but you should be mindful of the time difference to make sure this side gig fits your schedule.

 If you have a way with words, you could make money writing on the side.
 Freelance writers can find side jobs copywriting, editing content for websites and college admissions essays, writing greeting cards or even creating online dating profiles.

-Scripted, Flexjobs, Upwork and Contentmart all help freelance writers find side work, which can pay about $24 per hour.
+Scripted, FlexJobs, Upwork and Contentmart all help freelance writers find side work, which can pay a median salary of about $24 per hour according to PayScale.
 Experience has a huge impact on how much you can earn, so as you take on more side work, you can charge higher prices.

 Ditch the Day Job: 101 Ways to Make Money Without a 9-to-5

 12. Car Renter

 Make cash on the side renting out your car on Turo.
 And if you’re worried about lending out your ride, you can relax knowing the company provides a $1 million insurance policy on all vehicles.
 Moreover, all drivers are prescreened.

 Turo has a handy calculator to help you figure out how much you can earn renting out your car when you’re not using it.
 For example, if your car is worth $24,000 and you rent it out 15 days per month, you can make more than $7,000 a year.